 - Select the Wright1 FA Deposit Using Financial Aid to deposit excess financial aid

 Your student's health and safety are important to us, now more than ever.
 Throughout the COVID-19 pandemic, the safety of our campus community has been our top priority.
 Please review our COVID-19 response page for the most up-to-date information including our case dashboard and vaccine information.
-Our plans for Fall Semester 2021 will be added to this site as well once they become available.
 Be sure to check out the Parents and Families tab for the information that matters most to you.

 Student Health Services

-Student Health Services, located in the Wright State Physician's Health Center, is your student's source for primary health care and wellness services.
-The services provided at Student Health Services are comparable to those offered at a family practice setting.
+Student Health Services is conveniently located in the Wright State Physician's Health Center, near Lot 20 and the Wright State Soccer Fields.
+It is your student's source for primary health care and wellness services on campus.
+The services provided at Student Health Services are comparable to those offered in a family practice setting.
 All professionals are certified, licensed, or registered in their respective fields.
 In addition to functioning as caregivers and administrators of treatment, the Student Health Services staff strive to be educators and promote prevention and wellness.

-Services provided by Student Health Services can be billed to your student's insurance or to their Student Insurance Plan if they opt-in to the plan during course registration.
+Services provided by Student Health Services can be billed to your student's private insurance or university-sponsored health insurance plan.

 Counseling and Wellness Services

 We all can experience personal problems that lead us to feel confused, anxious, overwhelmed, sad, and/ or depressed.
 If your student experiences any of these feelings, the Counseling and Wellness Services (CWS) staff is here to help.
-CWS offers therapy (individual, group, and couples’ therapy), psychiatric services (psychiatric consultation and medication management), psychological assessment (career, learning disability, personality, and attention deficit assessment), and life coaching.
-Clinical services are located in 053 Student Union.
+CWS offers therapy (individual, group, and couples therapy) and psychological assessment (career, learning disability, personality, and attention deficit assessment).
+Clinical services are located at 053 Student Union.

-A Counseling and Wellness Services Fee will appear on your student's bill.
-This fee is an optional $20 fee.
+An optional $20 Counseling and Wellness Services Fee will appear on your student's bill.
 If your student chooses to pay the CWS Fee, they will be able to receive mental health services (counseling, psychological assessment, and psychiatric services) and life-coaching services at CWS at no cost.
 They may choose to waive the fee and continue to utilize the counseling and wellness services but will be assessed $20 per session for mental health, psychological assessment, psychiatric, and/or life coaching services.
-For information regarding waiving the optional fee, see our Frequently Asked Questions section.
+For information regarding waiving the optional fee, see the Frequently Asked Questions section on the CWS website.

 Wright State University places the safety and security of its students, employees, and visitors as its highest priority.
 To keep you informed in emergency situations, we have developed Wright State Alert!, a comprehensive emergency notification system.
 The purpose of this system is to keep students and employees informed about emergencies and life-threatening situations on campus.